Employment Overview and Benefits

 Certified Nursing Assistant

-The role of a CNA includes both professional and non-professional nursing duties for residents.
-A CNA will perform restorative and rehabilitative procedures to promote a resident's independence.
-Major responsibilities also include assisting residents at mealtimes, helping to lift, move or transport residents in and out of bed, and assist residents with a variety of hygiene functions.
+The role of a Certified Nursing Assistant (CNA) includes both professional and non-professional nursing duties.
+A CNA performs restorative and rehabilitative procedures to promote a resident's independence.
+Major responsibilities also include assisting residents at mealtimes; helping to lift, move or transfer residents in and out of bed; and assisting residents with a variety of hygiene functions.

-This position is responsible for completing a variety of tasks related to public areas and residents' room cleaning.
-Many of the duties and responsibilities of the position include dusting, mopping floors, trash removal, meal clean up and a variety of monthly cleaning projects.
+Employees in this position are responsible for completing tasks related to cleaning public areas and resident rooms.
+Tasks include dusting, mopping floors, trash removal, meal clean up and a variety of monthly cleaning projects.

 This position includes a variety of tasks related to cleaning residents' personal clothing and linens.
 Duties include gathering, weighing, sorting, washing, drying, and folding of laundry and linen in addition to other assigned duties.

-Volunteering is a wonderful way to get to know our community, staff and residents.
-Many of our volunteers are community members or relatives and friends of our residents.
-The role played by volunteers enhances the lives of residents at Wesley Health Care Center.
-Our volunteers are as young as twelve or as mature as ninety-four with many different interests and abilities that, when shared, enhance the lives of our residents.
+Volunteering is a wonderful way to get to know our community.
+Many of our volunteers are relatives and friends of residents.
+Our volunteers are as young as twelve and as mature as ninety-four, and have different interests and abilities that, when shared, enhance the lives of our residents.

-Volunteer possibilities include reading a newspaper or book to an individual or group of residents, working in the gift shop, assisting our maintenance department, sewing or mending residents clothing and assisting our activity department with activities and field trips.
-These are just a few of the volunteer opportunities at Wesley Health Care Center.
+Volunteer possibilities include reading a newspaper or book to an individual or group of residents, working in the gift shop, assisting our maintenance department, sewing or mending residents' clothing and assisting our activity department with activities and field trips.

 To learn more about becoming a volunteer, call (518) 691-1457 and ask to speak with our director of volunteer services.